alfredd25/telegram-auto-approve-bot/README.md

-📢 Telegram Auto-Approve & Ads Posting Bot

-This Telegram bot is designed to help group and channel owners automatically manage join requests and broadcast advertisements easily.

 ✅ Features
+🛡️ Moderation & Security

+Auto-Approve Join Requests
-Automatically approves all pending and future join requests

-Works for both groups and channels
+Automatically approves pending join requests for groups and private channels.

+Link Filter
+Detects and deletes messages containing links (http, https, t.me) from non-admins.

+Spam Keyword Filter
+Blocks spam using a list of 40+ keywords (crypto, gambling, scams, etc.), including normalized text detection to prevent bypass attempts.

+Flood Control
+Automatically deletes messages if a user sends more than 3 messages within 10 seconds.

+Warning System

+Users are warned automatically for violations

+5 warnings = automatic ban

+📢 Management Tools

+Welcome Messages
-Sends a welcome message after approval
+Sends a custom welcome message once a member is approved.

-Allows only the owner to post ads
+Advertisement Broadcasting (Owner Only)

-Broadcasts ads to all groups/channels where the bot is admin
+Broadcast messages to all groups where the bot is an admin.

-Lightweight and runs 24/7

-No database required
+User Tagging
+Reply to any message with /tag to mention the user using an inline link.

+Admin Commands

+/warn – Manually add a warning

+/unwarn – Remove a warning

 🛠 Requirements

-Python 3.10 or higher
+Python: 3.10 or higher

-A Telegram Bot Token (via BotFather)
+Telegram Bot Token (from @BotFather)

+Dependencies:

+python-telegram-bot[job-queue]

+python-dotenv

 ⚙️ Installation & Setup
-1️⃣ Download the project
+1️⃣ Prepare the Environment

-Clone the GitHub repository OR

-Download the ZIP and extract it
+Extract the ZIP file and open a terminal/command prompt in the project folder.

-2️⃣ Install dependencies
+2️⃣ Install Dependencies

-Open a terminal inside the project folder and run:

 pip install -r requirements.txt

+3️⃣ Configure the Bot
-3️⃣ Create .env file
+Create .env file

-Create a file named .env in the project folder and add:

-BOT_TOKEN=YOUR_TELEGRAM_BOT_TOKEN

-4️⃣ Set the ad owner (important)

-In main.py, update this line with your Telegram user ID:
+Add the following in the root directory:

+BOT_TOKEN=your_telegram_bot_token_here

+Set Owner ID

+Open main.py and update:

-OWNER_USER_ID = YOUR_TELEGRAM_USER_ID
+OWNER_USER_ID = 123456789

-You can get your Telegram user ID using @userinfobot.
+(You can get your Telegram ID from @userinfobot)

-5️⃣ Run the bot
+4️⃣ Run the Bot
 python main.py

 You should see:

-Bot is running and auto-approving join requests...
+✅ Bot is running and moderation features are active...

 🚀 How to Use
+🔹 Group Setup

-🔹 Add the bot to your group/channel
+Add the bot to your Group or Channel

-Promote the bot to Admin
+Promote it to Admin with these permissions:

-Enable:

-✅ Post messages

-✅ Approve new members
+Delete Messages

+Ban Users

+Invite Users via Link

-🔹 Enable Join Requests
+Enable Join Requests:

+Group Settings → Edit → Invite Links

-Turn ON Approve New Members
+Turn “Approve New Members” ON

-🔹 Post Ads
+🔹 Commands

-Open a private chat with the bot

-Send:

-/post_ad Your advertisement text here

-The bot will automatically post the ad to all groups/channels where it has admin rights.
+Command	Description
+/post_ad <text>	Broadcast an ad to all managed groups (Owner only) /tag	Reply to a user to mention them
+/warn	Reply to a user to add a warning
+/unwarn	Reply to a user to remove a warning

-📝 Notes
+📝 Technical Notes

-Ads can be posted only by the configured owner

-The bot must be running continuously for automation to work

-Deployment to VPS/cloud can be done if required

-📞 Support

-For any setup or deployment help, feel free to reach out.
+Persistence
+Warning counts are stored in-memory.
+Restarting the bot resets all warnings.

+Admin Immunity
+Admins and the group creator are never warned, muted, or moderated.

+Auto-Cleanup
+Bot warning messages are automatically deleted after 10 seconds to keep chats clean.